simongonzalezdc/kyanite.sh/CALENDAR_PLAN.md

 - See task priorities and deadlines visually
 - Use fully integrated calendar commands

-The calendar system is now ready for use and provides significant value to the NEON CLI user experience.
+The calendar system is now ready for use and provides significant value to the focus.sh CLI user experience.